 Most places take cards, but it’s good to have plenty of pesos on hand (500-1000 ($30-50) pesos is good for daily stuff.
 If you need to use the ATM, try to do that on a day other than Friday (it is super busy).

 Places to eat in San Miguel de Allende

 For our first night we ate at El Pegaso.
 I had a green poblano chile drizzled with white sauce and topped with walnuts.
 Super tasty. chocolate cake and espresso.
 I highly suggest this place – the food was scrumptious, and the walls were covered with artful nichos made by local artists.
 By the way, SM is very walkable, yet there are affordable taxis always ready to roll.

-Because people always ask – I drank only bottled water, and only did salads and produce at restaurants.
-You can buy prodcue and fruits at the local market, but you’ll to also buy some drops to put in the water to wash them with.
+Because people always ask – I drank only bottled water (even when brusihing your teeth), and only did salads and produce at fine dining restaurants.
+You can buy produce and fruits at the local market, but you’ll to also buy some drops to put in the water to wash them with.

 OH – let’s talk wifi!
 Ask for it at every restaurant you are at, don’t use your own data plan!
 This is a great way to save money when it comes to posting pictures online.
 A lot of places had crazy wifi passwords like Bz4,fptilZk – crazy, right?
 But that’s good because you know it’s secure!

 All of these are amazing, delicous and affordable!